cilium/cilium/Documentation/contributing/governance/commit_access.rst

 to grant or revoke committer privileges is a judgment call made by the existing set of committers.

+For the list of current committers, see `Maintainers <https://raw.githubusercontent.com/cilium/cilium/master/MAINTAINERS.md>`_.

 Expectations for Developers with commit access
 ----------------------------------------------